Deep breathing exercises are easy to do and can be readily incorporated into your everyday life.

 Posture, Breathing and Pelvic Floor Problems

 When you are slumped forwards, your deep abdominal and pelvic floor muscles can’t work well to counteract this increased pressure.
 This is why correct posture is very important in helping your diaphragm, pelvic floor and abdominal muscles to work well together.

 If you live with a prolapse, bladder control problems good upright posture, diaphragmatic breathing exercises along with regular pelvic floor exercises can help you optimise your pelvic floor training.

-How Many Diaphragmatic Breathing Exercises?
+How Many Deep Breathing Exercises?

-Sometimes diaphragmatic breathing technique can make you feel a little out of breath when starting out, especially if you are accustomed to breathing with your upper chest.
+Sometimes deep breathing can make you feel a little out of breath when starting out, especially if you’re accustomed to breathing with your upper chest.
 If this happens stop, take a break and try again later when you feel recovered.